axanderssonuu/isstools/README.md

 # ISS Decoding Pipeline

-Welcome to the Project Name repository!
-This document provides instructions for setting up and installing a simple decoding pipeline for in situ sequencing.
-This repository mainly contains tools used by Wahlby  group for decoding in situ sequencing data.
+This repositor provides instructions for setting up and installing a simple decoding pipeline for in situ sequencing.
+This repository mainly contains tools used by Wahlby  group (Uppsala University) for decoding in situ sequencing data.

 ## Getting Started